frmscoe/paysys-pmo/README.md

 <!-- SPDX-License-Identifier: Apache-2.0 -->

-Repository for collaboration between Tazama and Paysys.
+Repository for collaboration between Tazama and Paysyslabs